SAIGlobal/compliance360-employee-api/README.md

 Our APIs are documented in the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) format.
 [Read the documentation](https://app.swaggerhub.com/api/saiglobal/compliance360-employee/2.0.0).

 # Implementations
-Below are implementations of the Security API in languages we use.
+Below are implementations of the Employee API in languages we use.
 Don't see your favorite language?
 Contribute back to the community by sharing your implementation.
 * [C# - Coming Soon](#)

 # Tools